Cyber Monday 2018: The best weekend deals, period

 Fitbit Versa: $149 (save $50)Josh Miller/CNET

 The Versa is arguably the best Apple Watch alternative you can buy, and sales have been extremely rare up till now.
-If you strike out at Amazon (or just prefer another option), Walmart currently has it for the same price, so does Target and Best Buy.
+If you strike out at Walmart, Target currently has it for the same price, as does Best Buy.
+Amazon previously had this deal, but was out of stock at time of publication.

 Echo Dot (second-gen): $20 (save $20)Taylor Martin/CNET